hirosystems/docs/docs/clarinet/faq.md

 #### **The command `clarinet integrate` is not working.
 How can I fix it?**

-Clarinet integrate uses Docker to run Bitcoin and Stacks nodes and other services.
-To use it, you'll need to have Docker installed.
-See [here](https://docs.docker.com/get-docker/) for help installing Docker.
-If you're on Linux, ensure you set up in [rootless](https://docs.docker.com/engine/security/rootless/) mode.
+Clarinet integrate uses Docker to run Bitcoin, Stacks nodes, and other services.
+To run the `clarinet integrate` feature,  you'll need to [install Docker](https://docs.docker.com/get-docker/).
+If you're on Linux, ensure you are set up in rootless mode.